Top IT Service Management Trends to Adopt

 ESM is becoming a standard operational practice for organizations with mature ITSM processes and ITIL 4 aspirations who now wish to extend the same excellence standards across other departments.

 In essence, ESM prompts companies to treat every asset at their disposal as a resource or work with a certain status.
 Such a mindset helps businesses improve the efficiency of service provisioning to employees across other departments.
-A identified that 45% of enterprises have already deployed ESM.
+An EMA report identified that 45% of enterprises have already deployed ESM.
 Among them, the following verticals are the prime targets:

 - Decreasing mounting compliance pressure.
 By standardizing request types and channels, as well as types of data exchanges, businesses can establish better operational control over employee requests and ensure that none of them contradicts internal/external policies.